leo/eslint-config-default/README.md

 npm i --save-dev eslint-config-default
 ```

-...and add this to your `package.json` (we generally recommend keeping your ESLint cofiguration there instead of a completely separate file):
+...and add this to your `package.json` (we generally recommend keeping your ESLint cofiguration there instead of in a completely separate file):

 ```json
 "eslintConfig": {